Updated October 5, 2024

 I know asking your sibling to participate is easier said than done… but if you don’t speak out, the chips will fall where they’ve always fallen- in your lap.

-7) Get help outside the family… if you are able.
+Tip #8 Get help outside the family… if you are able.

 While caring for your Mom may be unpleasant to unbearable, chances are it doesn’t cost a paid caregiver the same way it costs you to deal with her.

-8) Expect Mom to resist help but don’t let that stop you.
+Tip #9 Expect Mom to resist help but don’t let that stop you.

-Mom may resist having anyone outside the family help her.
-However, it drives home the fact that she can no longer take care of herself.
 I know there is a disconnect here: she doesn’t mind calling you at all hours, yet she is in denial that she can no longer live independently.

-As long as she has you doing her stepping and fetching, she can stay in her denial bubble.
+I see this dynamic with my clients and their elderly narcissistic mothers ALL THE TIME.
+As long as she has you doing her stepping and fetching, she will stay in her denial bubble.

 And guess who gets to pay the price?
+You, that’s who.

-9) Realize it will never be enough for Mom.
+Tip #10 Realize it will never be enough for Mom.

 Don’t be surprised if Mom takes and takes from you without being satisfied.
 Assume she will be a bottomless pit of need.
+If you begin there, you can plan without chasing the hopeless idea that she will be satisfied if you try hard enough.

-10) Let yourself matter, for once.
+Tip #11 Let yourself matter, for once.

 Mom isn’t looking out for your best interests.

-So that’s your job now.
+That’s your job now.

 The temptation is to endlessly count up how she is unfair, thoughtless, and unfeeling, yet it won’t get you anywhere- at least not good.

-11) Don’t just “take” the abuse.
+Tip #12 Don’t just “take” the abuse.

 What we don’t pass back, we pass on.